 3) Use a credit card

-Some credit cards offer a warranty against bad repairs, which could be very helpful if something goes wrong.
+Some credit cards offer a warranty against bad repairs, which could help if something goes wrong.

 If you’re going to finance your repairs with credit, consider signing up for a new credit card offering an interest-free introductory period.
 If you’re able to pay off your debt during the introductory period, you won’t accrue any interest.
 But only take this route if you’re confident that you’ll be able to pay your balance in time.
 After the introductory period ends, your interest rates will skyrocket.